Search

 In 2009, Fenway moved into the Ansin Building, the largest LGBTQIA+ health care, research and education facility in the world, and an anchor institution in Boston’s thriving Fenway neighborhood.

-In 2010, Fenway welcomed the Sidney Borum, Jr. Health Center into the Fenway family.
+In 2010, Fenway welcomed the Sidney Borum, Jr. Health Program into the Fenway family.
 The Borum serves teens and young adults ages 12-29, and is a safe place for at-risk youth, including LGBTQIA+ young people, homeless teens and young adults, those struggling with substance abuse, involved with gangs or doing sex work.

 In 2013, the AIDS Action Committee of Massachusetts also became a part of Fenway Health.
 AIDS Action serves people living with HIV/AIDS and populations at risk of infection, and leads the state’s Getting To Zero Coalition, which seeks to reduce the number of HIV infections to zero.
 It also operates a needle exchange that serves as an entry point to healthcare services for active substance users.